YIWEI-CHEN/office-addins-mcp-server/README.md

 * **Improved error handling:** Provide richer error messages and recovery guidance.
-* **Additional tools:** Expand the server with other Office API functions, such as searching add‑ins or listing a user’s installed add‑ins.
+* **Additional tools:** Expand the server with other Office API functions, such as searching add‑ins or listing a user's installed add‑ins.

 Contributions are welcome—feel free to submit issues or pull requests.